 The Congressional Record

-The Congressional Record, a substantially verbatim account of remarks made during the proceedings of the House and Senate, is available from the 107th Congress (2001) going forward.
+The Congressional Record, a substantially verbatim account of remarks made during the proceedings of the House and Senate, is available from 1995 with the beginning of the 104th Congress.
 The Government Printing Office (GPO) publishes new issues of the Congressional Record daily and transmits each new issue to the Library of Congress overnight.
 A new issue becomes available on Congress.gov the following morning.

 The Congressional Record page defaults to the most recent issue with the tab for the Daily Digest selected and displayed below.
 There are tabs for all of the sections that were printed on that day.
 Additionally, you can search the Congressional Record from this page or find an issue by date or year and page number.
 When searching all sources on Congress.gov, the Congressional Record will be included in search results with legislation and Members of Congress.